-The Foundation offers a host of ever-evolving programs for children, adults and families that are designed to help meet core objectives.
+The Foundation offers a host of ever-evolving programs for children, adults, and families that are designed to help meet core objectives.
 The Foundations’ summer camp — Camp New Hope, for special needs youth inspires confidence and independence; workshops for physicians and healthcare workers advocates for appropriate patient care; teen retreats help transition patients from pediatric to adult medical care.
-To find out how you can get involved, contact the Foundation today.
+To find out how you can get involved, contact the Foundation today at 404-755-1641.

 Advocacy is intended to improve circumstances and support research that benefit clients with Sickle Cell.
 The goal is to help clients live as close to a normal life, as possible and to support initiatives that explore cures, as resources allow.
 Research projects involve Pharmaceuticals, Treatments and Blood Donations with leading local and national institutions.
 Partnerships are on-going with the Mexican Consulate, Georgia Tech, Maternal and Child Health, Emory University, and others.
 The Foundation also advocates for practical community needs such as Employment Assistance, Training, Career Counseling, and a host of workforce collaborations.

 The Foundation advocates for the sickle cell community on a local and national basis.
 Each January, patients, and supporters rally during Sickle Cell Day at the Georgia Capitol.
 This one-day event connects patients, their families, and providers with Georgia lawmakers.